What Are the Side Effects of Aciclovir?

 Ruling out other causes – because a lot of drugs can cause some similar symptoms to aciclovir, like weakness and fatigue, your doctor will always check if you’re taking anything before they prescribe it.
 You might fall ill while you’re already taking aciclovir though, and illnesses can have an effect too.
 For example, you might have some stomach problems (food poisoning), headache (dehydration, cold, migraine), rash (infection, allergy) or fatigue (sleep deprivation, vitamin deficiency).
 In these cases, it’s important to keep your doctor updated at appointments, or sooner if more urgent.

-What to do about Aciclovir side effects
+What to do about aciclovir side effects

 Check with a doctor before stopping treatment – if you think you’re having side effects because of aciclovir, it’s important that you don’t just stop taking the drug (unless it is a severe reaction).
 Even if you’re only experiencing mild symptoms, whether it’s recent or otherwise, you should let your doctor know immediately.
 They’ll let you know whether you should continue until you finish the prescription or if you should stop.
 Don’t just stop taking the drug yourself, since it might mean that your infection may not be completely treated or may become more difficult to treat.

-Look out for signs on an emergency – in an emergency, like if you suffer from an overdose, you (or whoever is with you) should immediately call the emergency services.
+Look out for signs of an emergency – in an emergency, like if you suffer from an overdose, you (or whoever is with you) should immediately call the emergency services.
 The symptoms in this case would be agitation, extreme sleepiness, loss of consciousness, seizures, and/or kidney failure.

 Is the risk of side effects worth it?